RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

         ret
 ```

+The assembly is exactly the same except for one additional bitwise AND.
 Bitwise operations are cheap, but cheap isn't free, so let's see how it performs:

 ```
                     low       expected       high